 Designer

-• Designer role is essentially the opposite of the TA, in that Designers can add/edit different components of the course.
+• Designer role is essentially the opposite of the Teaching Assistant, in that Designers can add/edit different components of the course.
+Designers cannot, however, engage in any grading functions.

-• Role appears in the classlist.
+• This role appears in the Classlist.

 Uses: Course partners who need access to course setup and design or curriculum development.